 Learn

 There's no single "right" way to build a batting order in youth baseball.
 The best approach depends on your age group, competitive level, and coaching philosophy.
-Here are the four main strategies coaches use, when each works best, and how Rizzler's AI Batting Order incorporates the best elements of all of them.
+Here are the four main strategies coaches use, when each works best, and where Rizzler's AI Batting Order fits in.

 Approach 1: Traditional (Speed-Contact-Power)